mckennapsean/dissertation/chapters/security.md

 since abstractions like network graphs are too complex for a simple summary view, whereas location-based views required little to no explanation.

-Thus, we iteratively developed towards a location-based encoding which is simpler and more intuitive for a larger variety of users, shown in [@fig:process]b).
+Thus, we iteratively developed towards a location-based encoding which is simpler and more intuitive for a larger variety of users, shown in {*@fig:process}b).

-A usability study was performed on this second prototype to evaluate its usability, and this resulted in the final BubbleNet dashboard in [@fig:process]c).
+A usability study was performed on this second prototype to evaluate its usability, and this resulted in the final BubbleNet dashboard in {*@fig:process}c).
 While BubbleNet was deployed in a research environment, significant changes were necessary to create the final tool for deployment into an operational environment.
 These aspects of the final tool, evaluation, and deployment will be discussed further in the final dissertation.